What are the responsibilities and job description for the Housing Resource Specialist position at New England Center and Home for Veterans?

 - Perform other duties as assigned.

-- One to three years of direct related experience
+- Three to five years of direct related experience.

-- Excellent customer service skills and the ability to communicate professionally with employees, Veterans and external partners both on the phone and in person.
+- Excellent customer service skills and the ability to communicate professionally with employees, clients, and external partners on the phone, via email, and in person.

 - Proficiency with electronic databases and computers.

-- Experience with outreach, navigating community-based resources, subsidized housing placements, persons experiencing or at risk for homelessness, mental illness, and substance use disorders.
+- Experience with outreach, navigating community-based resources, subsidized housing placements and processes, persons experiencing or at risk for homelessness, mental illness, and substance use disorders.

 - Understanding of and commitment to Housing First, Harm Reduction, Motivational Interviewing and Trauma Informed Care.